rpires71/milestone1/README.md

 ---

-## User Stories for Testimonials section
+## User Stories for Testimonials Section
 [⬆ Back to Table of contents](#table-of-contents)

 **(could-have)**